rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/GetPubSubStatusHandler.md

 GetPubSubStatusHandler is invoked when the task specified in the intent has the value "getPubSubStatus".
 This handler is used to check the status of PubSub connection in FCA.

+It performs the following actions :
+1. Parse the input message received.
+2. Check the status of pubSub connection.
+3. Save the response/error.
+4. Format the result and send the response back to IntentReader.

 ## Usage
 * This handler is used to check the status of PubSub connection in FCA.